JordanMarr/jordanmarr.github.io/fsharp/unit-testing-fable-dotnet/index.md

 ## Stub Your Fable.Remoting API

-If you are using Fable.Remoting for strongly typed access to your endpoints (highly recommended!), you will likely have an `api` binding in your Fable project to access your Fable.Remoting endpoints.
+If you are using Fable.Remoting for strongly typed access to your endpoints (highly recommended!), you will likely have an `api` binding in your Fable project endpoints.
 This will cause your .NET unit test code to fail.

-The solution is to use the `FABLE_COMPILER` directive to create a stub of your Fable.Remoting server API bindings:
+The solution is to use the `FABLE_COMPILER` processor directive to create a stub of your Fable.Remoting server API bindings for use with your .NET tests:

 ```fsharp
 /// Provides the server side api.